Photoaging and Chemical Peel Strategies

 How many sessions are usually required?

-The number depends on severity, skin sensitivity, pigmentation profile, treatment goals, and the choice of progressive versus more intensive strategy.
+The number of sessions depends on the severity of photoaging, skin sensitivity, pigment profile, treatment objectives, and whether a progressive or more intensive protocol is selected.

 Related Clinical Topics